Skip to content

 Hail damage costs in Aurora, CO

-Aurora, in Arapahoe County, experiences hail damage claims across a population of 386,261 residents.
-Over the past 10 years, Aurora has recorded one hail event of 1 inch or larger.
-For a typical 2,000 square foot roof repair, homeowners should expect costs between $5,776 and $8,344, depending on damage severity and material selection.
+Aurora, located in Arapahoe County within the Denver-Aurora-Lakewood metropolitan area, experiences lower hail risk compared to other Colorado Front Range communities.
+For a typical 2,000 square foot roof repair, homeowners in Aurora should expect costs between $5,776 and $8,344, depending on damage severity and material selection.

 Hail risk score